Spring Street, Melbourne: Other prominent structures

+Construction underway

+A 33-storey tower has been approved for construction on the site of 1 Spring st. It will occupy part of the existing northern plaza of Shell House on Flinders Lane and would require the partial demolition the existing Shell House.

 Parks and gardens

-Spring Street forms the western border of the Treasury Gardens.
-Gordon Reserve, a small triangle of parkland featuring heritage listed statues, is also located on Spring Street.
-Another small Chinese garden, known as the Tianjin Garden, is also located at the northern end of Spring Street.
+Spring Street forms the western border of the Treasury Gardens and features multiple gardens and reserves.
+Gordon Reserve, a small triangle of parkland created in 1863 features heritage listed statues and a fountain which was built and designed by a Pentridge prisoner.

+A small Chinese garden, known as the Tianjin Garden, is located at the northern end of Spring Street.
 It is a symbol of Melbourne's close friendship with its sister city, Tianjin, China.
+The Tianjin Garden is designed in the classical Chinese style, Tianjin Gardens features two pairs of carved lions, rocks, water, and trees.

+The Royal Australasian College of Surgeons also has small public garden in front of iconic the building, complementing the other green spaces in the vicinity of Parliament station.

+Statues and monuments

+There are several statues of historical figures on Spring Street, such as the Sir Thomas Blamey Statue, in front of the Old Treasury Building, a memorial to Sir William Clarke in the Treasury Gardens, and the Burke and Wills Monument, also in the Treasury Gardens.

 Transport

-A number of tram routes run along Spring Street for all or part of its length, including the City Circle Tram, route 48 and route 96.
+A number of tram routes run along Spring Street for all or part of its length, including route 35, route 48, route 86 and route 96.

 Parliament railway station, connecting to most suburban Melbourne train lines as part of the underground City Loop, lies directly beneath and parallel to Spring Street.